-- The previous version of University of Wisconsin System Chapter 4 for faculty - The previous version of University of Wisconsin System Chapter 11 for academic staff - UW System Administrative Policy 1233 and [List any campus policy equivalents] for university staff. - Previous version of Regent Policy Document 14-2 for Title IX complaints against employees other than faculty and academic staff.
+- The previous version of University of Wisconsin System Chapter 11 for academic staff55 - UW System Administrative Policy 123356 and [List any campus policy equivalents]57 for university staff. - Previous version of Regent Policy Document 14-258 for Title IX complaints against employees other than faculty and academic staff.